 By LIBBY CATHEY, KATE PASTOR, MEREDITH DELISO and MORGAN WINSOR, ABC News

-(ATLANTA) — Control of the Senate and the fate of President-elect Joe Biden’s agenda hangs in the balance in Georgia, with Republican Sens.
-David Perdue and Kelly Loeffler facing Democratic challengers Jon Ossoff and the Rev. Raphael Warnock in twin runoff elections.
+(ATLANTA) — Control of the Senate and the fate of President-elect Joe Biden’s agenda hangs in the balance on Tuesday in Georgia, with GOP Sens.
+David Perdue and Kelly Loeffler facing Democrats Jon Ossoff and the Rev. Raphael Warnock in twin runoff elections.

-It may take days for the final results to become available, but ABC News projected early Wednesday that Warnock will win the race against Loeffler.
-In the race between Ossoff and Perdue, there is less than 1% separating the two candidates and thus is too close to call.
+It may take days for the final results to become available, but early Wednesday ABC News projected Warnock the winner in the race against Loeffler.
+In the race between Ossoff and Perdue, there is less than 1% separating the two candidates and so, it is too close to project.

 For live updates on the vote totals, click here.

 Here is how the runoffs are unfolding.
 All times Eastern: